Customizing Shopify Shipping Functions for Furniture: The 2026 Guide (No Code Required)

 The biggest cause of support tickets in furniture is the "Where is my order?" email.
 This happens when a customer ignores the "Ships in 8 weeks" text on the product page and expects Amazon-prime speed.

-We need a function that blocks the calendar based on the exact product variant.
+We need a function that blocks the calendar based on exact product attributes and inventory status.

 How to set it up in Flare:

-3. Configure the Logic: Set your rule to "Apply to Cart".
-This ensures if a cart has one slow item, the whole delivery date is pushed back.
+4. Configure the Cart Logic: Set your rule to "Apply to Cart".
+This ensures if a cart has one slow item and one fast item, the entire delivery date is pushed back to match the slowest item.

-The Result: When the customer reaches checkout, the calendar is already fast-forwarded 8 weeks.
+The Result: When the customer reaches checkout, the calendar is already accurately restricted based on your exact stock levels and production timelines.
 They literally cannot book an invalid date.

 Step 2: Customizing Delivery Zones (The "Routing" Function)